LittlePetunia/angular-login/README.md

 # angular-login
-Angular app with login/registration and authentication with JSON Web Token.
+Angular app with login/registration and local authentication with JSON Web Token or authentication with Google using oauth 2.0.
-Next step is to add oauth functionality for logging in with google and facebook accounts.